 Ginger is a plant that’s been used in cooking, in ginger tea and in natural medicine for literal millennia.
 The portion of the plant that grows beneath the ground — the rhizome or root — is the part that’s used in kitchens around the world.

 You won’t find ginger growing in the wild, and the exact origins are unknown.
 However, it’s been used as far back as 5,000 years ago in India and China, and made its way to the Roman Empire some 2,000 years ago.
 Needless to say, despite ginger’s current popularity, it’s far from a trend.

 The oils and resins within ginger are responsible for its unique, spicy flavor and scent.
 While the root contains several bioactive compounds, the one known as gingerol is most frequently cited for making ginger smell the way it does, as well as for having a slew of health benefits.
-Others, such as gomgerol and shogaol, may be responsible for pain relief and anti-inflammatory effects.
+Others, such as gomgerol and shogaol, are touted for their anti-inflammatory effects.

 Throughout thousands of years of use, ginger has been recognized for its potential health effects.
-Those purported effects include the treatment of: nausea, high blood pressure, migraines, arthritis, colds, upset stomach, pain, tumor prevention, heart disease and even aging.
-However, few of these uses have been substantiated by science.
+It has historically been used to treat a variety of conditions, including: nausea, high blood pressure, migraines, arthritis, colds, upset stomach, pain and even aging.
+However, just because traditional medicine relied on the health benefits of ginger, it doesn’t mean these uses have been substantiated by science.